henningkerstan/hkexercise/README.md

 # The hkexercise Package
 A LaTeX package to count exercises and points

+**NOTE: This package has been renamed to *exercisepoints*.
+See https://github.com/henningkerstan/exercisepoints for all upcoming development.**

 ## Introduction and Usage
 This package can be used to facilitate exercise counting and exercise point counting in a LaTeX-document.
 It counts the number of exercises and it sums all the points of the exercises in a document.
 Especially for exams it is also common to have an overview of all exercises and their maximal points.
 This is also supported by this package by providing a macro to retrieve the points of each exercise.